-What happened to the Israelites after their captivity by Assyria?
-Charles Whitaker provides biblical evidence to show where they were driven and from where they will return.
-Includes the sidebar, "Deferred Promises are Not Forgotten Ones."
+What happened to the northern tribes of Israel after their captivity by Assyria?
+The Bible tells us where they were driven — and from where they will return.

-As he aged, Solomon listened to his foreign wives and fell into idolatry.
-For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion in the quest to locate modern Israel.
+God divided Solomon's kingdom between Israel and Judah, but promised that a king of Judaic lineage will always rule Israel—another key to finding Israel.